Information about chondroitin

-Spinal osteoarthritis is the gradual breakdown of cartilage surrounding the facet joints of the spine.
-The facet joints are the joints that connect two vertebrae together.
-As the protective coatings of the facet joints break down, the body will often try to produce extra growths of bone to reinforce the joints, but these bone spurs (also called osteophytes) can impinge nerve roots and cause pain, tingling, numbness, or weakness.
+Spinal osteoarthritis is inflammation caused by the gradual breakdown of cartilage surrounding the facet joints of the spine.
+The facet joints help connect the vertebrae in the spinal column.
+As the protective coatings of the facet joints break down, the body will often try to produce extra growths of bone to reinforce the joints, but these bone spurs can compress nerve roots and cause pain, tingling, numbness or weakness.
 Osteoarthritis also can lead to irritation of the local nerves that serve the joints, and this irritation can cause the joints to become stiff and achy.
 Degenerative spine conditions like this affect about 30 million people in the U.S., though women over the age of 50 are especially vulnerable.

 If you decide to take chondroitin, glucosamine, or any combination of the two to treat arthritis of the spine, make sure you consult your doctor first so that he or she can monitor you for side effects or negative interactions with other drugs that you may be taking.
 Both amino sugars are gleaned from fish, so if you have allergies to fish, you should avoid the supplements or find supplements that do not have fish-based ingredients.

-Other conservative, non-operative treatments for degenerative spine conditions are available.
-Over-the-counter analgesics, non-steroidal anti-inflammatory drugs, cortisone injections, or hot-cold therapy may prove effective.
+Other conservative treatments for degenerative spine conditions are available.
+Over-the-counter pain medicine, nonsteroidal anti-inflammatory drugs, cortisone injections or hot-cold therapy may prove effective.
 Making changes to your lifestyle can have a big impact as well.
-Staying active with low-impact exercises, but avoid strenuous sports that might cause or aggravate back pain, like jogging or weight-lifting.
+Staying active with low-impact exercises can be beneficial, but avoid strenuous sports that might cause or aggravate back pain, like jogging or weightlifting.